ietf-wg-spice/draft-ietf-spice-sd-cwt/draft-ietf-spice-sd-cwt.md

 This specification defines the CWT claim vct (for verifiable credential type).
 The vct value MUST be a case-sensitive StringOrURI (see {{RFC7519}}) value serving as an identifier for the type of the SD-CWT claimset.
 The vct value MUST be a Collision-Resistant Name as defined in Section 2 of {{RFC7515}}.

-This claim is defined COSE based verifiable credentials, similar to the JOSE based verifiable credentials described in Section 3.2.2.1.1 of SD-JWT-VC.
+This claim is defined COSE based verifiable credentials, similar to the JOSE based verifiable credentials described in {{-SD-JWT-VC}}.

 Profiles built on this specification are also encouraged to use more specific media types, as described in {{!RFC9596}}.

 # Examples